 Stony Brook vs. Rutgers - AP Photos - 12/17/11

-In 2013-14, Pikiell had a young club with just four contributing upperclassmen and guided them back to the America East Championship final after a remarkable 13-3 season in America East play, the fourth time in the last five years that the program has won 13 or more conference games.
-Overall, Pikiell's group won 23 games, which ranks second only to the 2012-13 team's 25 wins for most in the program's Div.
-I history.
-Pikiell had the most All-America East selections of any conference squad (four), including Jameel Warney, who was named the 2014 America East Player of the Year.
+In 2013-14, Pikiell had a young squad with just four contributing upperclassmen and guided them back to the America East Championship final after a remarkable 13-3 season in America East play, the fourth time in the last five years that the program has won 13 or more conference games.
+Overall, Pikiell's group won 23 games, which ranks second only to the 2012-13 team's 25 wins for most in the program's Division I history.
+Pikiell had the most All-America East selections of any conference squad (four), including Warney, who was named the 2014 America East Player of the Year.

 In 2012-13, Pikiell didn't rebuild; he reloaded.
 After losing four talented seniors that all went on to sign professional basketball contracts overseas, Pikiell was unfazed and developed his nine returning letterwinners and four incoming freshmen into the best team Stony Brook has ever had.
-The Seawolves went 25-8, compiling the program's most wins in its Div.
-I history, and finished 14-2 in America East for the second consecutive season to secure the program's third regular season championship in the last four years.
-The team also earned its first-ever national postseason victory when it defeated Massachusetts in the first round of the NIT.
-After the incredible season, Pikiell was rewarded with a contract extension that keeps him on the Seawolves bench through the 2017-18 season.
+The Seawolves went 25-8, compiling the program's most wins in its Division I history, and finished 14-2 in America East for the second consecutive season to secure the program's third regular season championship in the last four years.
+The team also earned its first national postseason victory when it defeated Massachusetts in the first round of the NIT.
+After the incredible season, Pikiell was rewarded with a contract extension that will keep him on the Seawolves bench through the 2017-18 season.

 Pikiell's Seawolves did everything well, but they did one thing exceptionally well: play defense.
-The Seawolves had the nation's sixth-best field goal percentage defense, allowing opponents to shoot only 37.8 percent, and the nation's 13th best scoring defense at 57.5 points allowed per game.
-On numerous occasions, the Seawolves held their opponents to season lows in shooting and scoring, no bigger than when Stony Brook held SUNY rival Binghamton to only 37 points and 26.4 percent shooting on Jan.
+The Seawolves had the nation's sixth-best field goal percentage defense, allowing opponents to shoot only 37.8 percent, and the nation's 13th best scoring defense at 57.5 points per game.
+On numerous occasions, the Seawolves held opponents to season lows in shooting and scoring, none bigger than when Stony Brook held SUNY rival Binghamton to only 37 points and 26.4 percent shooting on Jan.
 9, 2013.

 Brenton himself was honored like no other Seawolves player ever.
 He was the basketball program's first national player of the year when he was named the recipient of the 2013 Lefty Driesell Award, given to the National Defensive Player of the Year.
-Brenton was also named All-America honorable mention by the Associated Press.
+Brenton also was named All-America honorable mention by the Associated Press.

 In 2011-12, Pikiell had the Seawolves firing on all cylinders, leading the team to a 22-win season, the America East regular season championship and the program's second NIT appearance in the last three seasons.
-At one point, the Seawolves had won 19 of 21 games between the end of December and mid-March.
+At one point, the Seawolves won 19 of 21 games between the end of December and mid-March.

-Stony Brook was also dominant on the glass, ranking fourth in the country in rebounding margin at +8.3.
+Stony Brook also was dominant on the glass, ranking fourth in the country in rebounding margin at +8.3.
 Junior forward Tommy Brenton was at the head of this rebounding front, averaging 8.1 per game on his way to 2012 America East Defensive Player of the Year and All-America East first team honors.

 Pikiell had one of the youngest teams in America East during 2010-11, playing just one senior and giving regular time to four freshmen.
 His team made great strides as the season went on.
 Senior Chris Martin was named to the America East Championship All-Tournament team with his inspired play in helping the Seawolves reach the title game.
-Bryan Dougher became the program's all-time leader in three-pointers made and was named second-team All-America East for the second consecutive season.
-Leonard Hayes went from no playing time to a starter as he established himself as a three-point threat.
+Bryan Dougher became the program's all-time leader in three-pointers made and was named second team All-America East for the second consecutive season.
+Lenny Hayes went from no playing time to a starter as he established himself as a three-point threat.
 Dallis Joyner was a force in the paint, leading America East in offensive rebounding.
 Freshmen Dave Coley, Anthony Jackson, Anthony Mayo and Eric McAlister all showed flashes of talent that signal the team's bright future ahead of it.

-Pikiell has often preached defense, and the 2010-11 Seawolves provided plenty of it.
+Pikiell often has preached defense, and the 2010-11 Seawolves provided plenty of it.
 The team ranked in the top 10 in the nation in field goal defense, holding teams to only 39 percent shooting.
 SBU was also in the top 25 in scoring defense and three-point field goal defense and led America East in all three categories.